-The exam to challenge the upper-division composition requirement asks you to read a short passage on a topic of general interest and to write an expository essay responding to it in one hour and 30 minutes.
+The exam to challenge the upper-division composition requirement asks you to read a short passage on a topic of general interest and to write a responding expository essay in 90 minutes.
 Last year, for example, examinees responded to readings about food culture, the need for speed in modern life, and the potential benefits of suffering.

 If you decide to take this challenge exam, you should do so as soon as you have accumulated 70 units.
 Do not wait until your final year or final quarters when you would not have time to take an upper-division class if necessary.
-A student may make only 2 attempts at passing the exam.
-If you do not pass your first attempt, you may make an appointment with a Composition Exam Counselor to find out why.
-Then, you have the opportunity to take the exam one more time.
+A student may make only two attempts at passing the exam.
+If you do not pass on your first attempt, you may make an appointment with an exam counselor for guided feedback.
+You will then have the opportunity to take the exam once more.

 Cancel online here.

 - White UDCE booklet (not a bluebook), available at the bookstore.

 - Remember, no sources, dictionaries, other internet sites, or collaboration are allowed

 Since passing the examination fulfills the upper-division composition requirement, you must demonstrate advanced writing skills beyond technical correctness—the effective development and support of an analytic argument that responds directly to the question and the reading passage.

 Students will not be able to see counselors to prepare for this exam, and we do not hold pre-exam workshops.
 Only students who are already confident in their writing ability should attempt the exam.
 This is a challenge exam and is therefore challenging.
 You are trying to show that you already possess the advanced writing skills of an upper-division class.

 There is no quick way to develop such mastery of writing skills.
 To prepare for the exam, you might review principles of essay organization, paragraph development, and sentence construction and practice writing essays responding to brief articles of general interest.
 Some useful online writing resources are listed below.